amzn/confident-sinkhorn-allocation/README.md

 * breast_cancer
 * digits
 ```

-## Datasets for multilabel classification
+# Datasets for multilabel classification from UCI
 ```
 with open('all_data_multilabel.pickle', 'rb') as handle:
     [all_data, datasetName_list] = pickle.load(handle)
 ```
 ```
 * yeast
 * emotions
 ```
 ## Credits and References:
 ```
 Vu Nguyen, Sachin Farfade, and Anton van den Hengel.
 "Confident Sinkhorn Allocation for Pseudo-Labeling."
 Workshop on Distribution-Free Uncertainty Quantification at ICML 2022
 ```